 Colombian FARC and ELN Members.
 With regard to Colombian guerrilla group members in Cuba, the State Department annual reports on global terrorism for 2002 and 2003 acknowledged that Colombia acquiesced to the presence of Colombian guerrillas in the country, and has publicly said that it wants Cuba's continued mediation with the ELN in Cuba.
-The Cuban government maintains that it has been actively involved in hosting peace talks, and that its contributions to peace talks have been acknowledged by Colombia and the United Nations.
-On the other hand, some observers contend that Cuba's role in supporting the terrorist activities of the FARC was demonstrated by the arrest of three alleged Irish Republican Army (IRA) operatives in Colombia in August 2001 - one of whom, Niall Connolly, had lived in Havana as Sinn Fein's representative since 1996.
+The Cuban government maintains that it has been actively involved in hosting peace talks, and that its contributions to peace talks have been acknowledged by Colombia and the United Nations.34 On the other hand, some observers contend that Cuba's role in supporting the terrorist activities of the FARC was demonstrated by the arrest of three alleged Irish Republican Army (IRA) operatives in Colombia in August 2001 - one of whom, Niall Connolly, had lived in Havana as Sinn Fein's representative since 1996.
 The three went into hiding in June 2004 after they had been acquitted by a lower court on charges of training the FARC in bombing techniques.
-In December 2004, however, they were subsequently convicted of the charges by an appeals court in absentia and sentenced to 17 years in prison.
-The three reportedly are hiding out in Venezuela.
+In December 2004, however, they were subsequently convicted of the charges by a Colombian appeals court in absentia and sentenced to 17 years in prison.
 Connolly, who has denied being an IRA member, maintains that he was in Colombia to observe the conflict resolution process.
+The three announced that they were back in Ireland in early August 2005, days after the IRA announced that it was ending its armed campaign.35